bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 bottom.
 The will to move would be present (though less coordinated) in not just organisms without nervous systems, but also within their cytoplasm.
-An amoeba's pseudopods would extend and retract with an apparent intent, and white cells blood might chase invaders with what looks like urgency.
-If all Brownian motion is choice, then the inner workings of cells should show an eerie similarity to creatures at larger scales.
+An amoeba's pseudopods would extend and retract with an apparent intent, and white blood cells might chase invaders with what looks like urgency.
+If all Brownian motion is choice, then we should not be surprised that the inner workings of cells show an eerie similarity to creatures at larger scales.
 And it should apply across scales of time too; viewed at high speed, plants would writhe and thrash around as they struggle to survive.
 Such anthropomorphisms do not meet the high bar of scientific proof, yet these observations provide clues, ones that once seen, are very difficult to unsee.

 ## Supernatural Selection